 Let’s face it: when traveling to a gorgeous city like Barcelona, finding the most picturesque places to highlight your trip on Instagram is pretty crucial.
 How else are you going to make your friends back home green with envy?
 Don’t be ashamed, we all do it.
 One of the best places to “show off” on Instagram, but also help you feel like you traveled back in time, is Barcelona’s ancient Gothic Quarter.

 With a stunning mix of medieval architecture, twisted back alleys that go on forever, and funky street art on every corner, the only problem you’ll have is trying to pick the perfect shot out of a gigantic heap of photos!
-To help you start exploring, here’s a list of my favorite #GothicQuarter highlights to snap a photo or two for the ‘Gram.
+To help you start exploring, here’s a list of my favorite #GothicQuarter highlights to snap a photo or two as you enjoy all the most instagrammable places in Barcelona.

 Easily one of the more popular tourist destinations in Barcelona.
 The Barcelona Cathedral is a stunning work of gothic architecture that you can’t help but take at least 20 photos of.